-3. Large-Scale Global Climate Change: Large changes in global climate driven by external forcing have involved significant interactions among ice sheets, carbon cycle, vegetation, dust, ocean and atmospheric circulation resulting in rapid changes in regional climate.
-Understanding Earth system dynamics especially in times of rapid transitions is critical to making improvements in current Earth system models for assessment of future climate.
+- 3. Large-Scale Global Change: Large changes driven by external forcing have involved significant interactions among ice sheets, carbon cycle, vegetation, dust, ocean and atmospheric circulation resulting in rapid changes in regional conditions.
+Understanding Earth system dynamics especially in times of rapid transitions is critical to making improvements in current Earth system models for assessment of future change.
 Incomplete evidence about processes and dynamics of abrupt millennial scale change and regional impacts requires evidence from ice cores to develop more complete knowledge of the underlying mechanisms.
-Ice cores are uniquely placed to provide the contrasting polar elements of climate in high resolution and are the only atmosphere source of past allowing measurements of greenhouse and other trace gases.
-Scientific challenges include the following:
+Ice cores are uniquely placed to provide the contrasting polar elements in high resolution and are the only source of past atmosphere allowing measurements of greenhouse and other trace gases.
+Scientific challenges include the following: - Further develop ice core proxies for different aspects of the Earth system, for example to reconstruct conditions at the ocean surface (e.g., sea ice, marine biological productivity, ocean evaporation conditions), and in the boreal continental biosphere (e.g., forest fires, land ice extent). - Continue to improve understanding of forcings on millennial and orbital timescales (greenhouse gases, solar irradiance, aerosols, temperature, snowfall rates).

-- Further develop ice core proxies for different aspects of the Earth system, for example to reconstruct conditions at the ocean surface (e.g., sea ice, marine biological productivity, ocean evaporation conditions), and in the boreal continental biosphere (e.g., forest fires, land ice extent). - Continue to improve understanding of climate forcings on millennial timescales (greenhouse gases, solar irradiance, aerosols). - Improve the absolute and relative chronologies of individual ice cores, in the ice solid and gas phases, and construct consistent multi-ice-core chronologies. - Develop methods to synchronise ice core records to those from other palaeoclimate archives, in particular for previous glacial cycles where radiocarbon is unavailable. - Identify further sites to complement the spatial picture and implement plans to fill the "gaps": examples include further cores at coastal domes around Antarctica. - Apply newer methods to improve the resolution of data from some existing sites.
-Quantify and understand the spatial and temporal evolution of rapid climate changes, and assess how this varies with background climate (orbital forcing, greenhouse gas concentration, land ice masses). - Construct, using ice cores carefully synchronised to other records, the sequence of events (including forcings and responses) through several glacial-interglacial transitions at highest resolution possible. - Use these reconstructions with Earth system modelling to provide a stringent test of mechanisms.
+• Improve the absolute and relative chronologies of individual ice cores, in the ice solid and gas phases, and construct consistent multi-ice-core chronologies.

+- Develop methods to synchronise ice core records to those from other palaeo archives, in particular for previous glacial cycles where radiocarbon is unavailable. - Increase the spatial and temporal coverage of the deep ice core network to identify spatial patterns and regional differences in climatic, environmental, and glaciological conditions. - Apply newer methods to improve the resolution of data from some existing sites.
+Quantify and understand the spatial and temporal evolution of rapid changes, and assess how this varies with background conditions (orbital forcing, greenhouse gas concentration, land ice masses). - Construct, using ice cores carefully synchronized to other records, the sequence of events (including forcings and responses) through several glacial-interglacial transitions at highest resolution possible. - Use these reconstructions with Earth system modelling to provide a stringent test of mechanisms.
 This will require an increase in modeling capability to assess changes at sufficient resolution through multiple terminations.

 Under the auspices of IPICS, the international scientific community aspires to a network of ice cores.
 Specific U.S. contributions to this network include the completed WAIS Divide core and the South Pole ice (SPICE) core, and the upcoming core at Hercules Dome.
-In Greenland, two potential sites in the Northwest (Qaanaag) and at South Dome would also contribute to IPICS goals.
+In Greenland, two potential sites in the Northwest (Qaanaaq) and at South Dome would also contribute to IPICS goals.
 The projects may vary in scope and logistical needs, but many are envisioned to be drilling campaigns conducted in two or three seasons with minimal logistics.
-Site-specific records of climate and environmental change are the primary objective; it will not be necessary to undertake the full suite of measurements possible in an ice core, although clearly such measurements provide data for a variety of future projects.
+Site-specific records of environmental change are the primary objective; it will not be necessary to undertake the full suite of measurements possible in an ice core, although clearly such measurements provide data for a variety of future projects.
 The Foro 1800 drill was used to successfully drill the South Pole Ice Core to a depth of 1,751 m (age ~ 49,000 years), and the Foro 3000 drill will be used at Hercules Dome.
-Individual and small group projects targeting specific aspects of climate and atmospheric variability on millennial to glacial timescales can be conducted at low-accumulation sites such as Dome C, Antarctica or at ice margin sites with agile drill systems and moderate logistics requirements.
+Individual and small group projects targeting specific aspects of atmospheric variability on millennial to glacial timescales can be conducted at low-accumulation sites such as Dome C, Antarctica or at ice margin sites with agile drill systems and moderate logistics requirements.